 General admission passes are available by day or for the weekend, starting at $10.
 Individual and family passes (2 adults and 4+ children) are available.
 Some activities require an additional ticket, which can be purchased onsite.
 Looking for delicious food?
 Home-style food from Bird-in-Hand Family Restaurant and local food trucks also will be available for purchase.

-Although tickets for hot air balloon flights during the festival weekend are sold out, you can book a Stay & Soar package anytime with the Village Inn & Suites or the Bird-in-Hand Family Inn.
-Want something tamer?
-Try a tethered ride at the festival, with a gentle float up to 40 feet, for a gorgeous view.
+Although tickets for hot air balloon flights during the festival weekend are sold out, you can try a tethered ride at the festival, with a gentle float up to 40 feet, for a gorgeous view.